USING COMBINED HORMONAL BIRTH CONTROL PILLS

 The pill is a very effective method of birth control.
-It is 93% effective at preventing pregnancy.
-With typical use, 7 out of every 100 people using the pill will get pregnant in one year.
-But, with consistent and correct use, the pill can up to 99% + effective.
+The pill is about 93% effective at preventing pregnancy in typical use, which means that around 7 out of 100 people using it as their only form of birth control will get pregnant in one year.
+With consistent and correct use it can be over 99% effective.

-- Less anemia caused by iron deficiency due to heavy periods.
+- Less anemia/iron deficiency due to heavy periods

 - May protect against osteoporosis and endometriosis.

-- Need to remember to take a pill every day.
+- Must remember to take a pill every day

 Abdominal pain, especially on the right side of your stomach, below your rib cage